RazvanUscatuN/etch-a-sketch/README.md

 # etch-a-sketch
-Creating a etch a sketch project with html/css and mainly javascript for logic.
+Creating a etch a sketch project with html/css and mainly javascript for logic.<br>
+Live Status: still working on it